• Home

 Picture

-For more information on gypsy moths and how to deal with them on your own property, please visit Michigan State University's page on "Integrated Pest Management".
+For more information on spongy moths and how to deal with them on your own property, please visit Michigan State University's page on "Integrated Pest Management".

-Click here to access our "Media Tool Kit" for gypsy moths.
+Click here to access our "Media Tool Kit" for spongy moths.

 Picture